muktarrejvi/cybersecurity-portfolio/SSCP_CertMike.md

 - **Consequences of Violations**
   - Breaches can result in revocation of certification.
-  - Members must report any violations they become aware of.
+  - Members must report any violations they become aware of

 ---